Blair Upper Cervical Chiropractic Techniques | Increasing Health In Los Angeles | Blair Upper Cervical Chiropractor Los Angeles

-The presence of cervical nerve interference is established by observation of both persistent differential paraspinal dermo thermographic pattern and functional leg length deficiency (traditionally assessed in the prone position).
+The presence of cervical nerve interference is established by observation of both persistent differential paraspinal dermo thermographic patterns and functional leg length deficiency (traditionally assessed in the prone position).

-The misalignment component of the subluxation is demonstrated radiographically by means of specially developed spinographic views which are customized to each patient’s anatomy.
+The misalignment component of the subluxation is demonstrated radiographically by means of specially developed spinographic views that are customized to each patient’s anatomy.

 The Base Posterior view (which is similar to the diagnostic Submental Vertex view but must be free of appreciable head-tilt and must meet additional positioning criteria) is used to plot and measure the convergence any-less -representing the longitudinal axes) of the respective atlantooccipital articulations according to a distinctive method originated by Dr. Blair.

 The Blair Princij2le of Atlanto-Occipital Misalignment states that, in the non-fractured and non-dislocated atlas, misalignment with respect to the occipital condyles occurs in an obliquely-anterior or obliquely-posterior direction parallel to one or both of the atlantooccipital convergence angles.

 The Base Posterior view is also used to study osseous asymmetry of the foramen magnum, condyles, lateral masses, and spinal canal; to assess deviations in the course of the neurological contents of the foramen magnum and cervical spinal canal; to study the formation of atlas transverse processes and posterior arch for adjustive considerations, and to contribute information to the selection of an ipsilateral or contralateral adjustive contact.
 The convergence angle is also used in adjusting certain atlas listings.